 TBA - To be announced (TBA) is noted in the Schedule of Classes when the room or time of a course was not known at time of schedule printing.
-Lists are posted at registration time to provide information to replace TBA.
+TBA is also used to designate the times for an online course where class meetings are not required.